cessda/cessda.guidelines.public/technical-infrastructure/deploying-core-products.md

 The release is formally published on Zenodo (with a DOI reference) and GitHub (using the releases feature).

-Once the release is formally published and announced, the release issue and corresponding milestone is closed.
+Once the release is formally published and announced, the release issue and corresponding milestone are closed.